Creamy Cauliflower White Bean Soup

 - Garlic cloves, peeled and smashed

-- Canned white beans, rinsed and drained (I use cannellini beans)
+- Canned white beans, rinsed and drained (I use canned cannellini beans)

 - Low-sodium vegetable broth